 The epidemic known as Ransomware has been around for some time.
 Some early ransomware versions were simple.
 Most of the user’s hard disc was unaffected by a ransomware attack.

-Back-end servers have become valuable by ransomware writers, who started to understand that critical data is often kept on back-end servers rather than simply on a hard drive.
+Back-end servers have become valuable to ransomware writers, who started to understand that critical data is often kept on back-end servers rather than simply on a hard drive.
 Such, in effect, led to ransomware evolving to encrypt network shares’ contents.
 A small percentage of today’s ransomware is even specifically created to target particular programs.

 As we shall see, although cloud storage is essential, it is not a silver bullet on its own.

-Here is how ransomware operates and how to keep yourself protected
+Here is how Ransomware Operates and how to keep yourself Protected